 Fellow and mentor pairs will establish mutual expectations for their newly developed working relationship.
-They are expected to communicate on a regular and frequent basis to discuss topics of their choosing, such as challenges faced by the fellow and issues in their home libraries and the profession.
+They are expected to communicate on a regular and frequent basis to discuss topics of their choosing, such as challenges faced by the fellow and issues in their home libraries and the profession as well as progress on learning goals.
 During this time, fellows and mentors will build relationships, supporting fellows as they consider their next career decisions.

 The individual site visit component is crucial to the program, giving fellows first-hand experience under the tutelage of highly committed and knowledgeable mentors representing the leaders of the academic health sciences library community.
 Mentors will work with fellows to design and schedule a visit to the mentor's home library.
 The design of the site visit will ensure a meaningful and instructive experience-it will be coordinated to meet mentor and fellow expectations and will fulfill the program's goal of exposing fellows to diverse leadership styles and organizational developments of which future leaders will need to be aware.
-As a two-time mentor, I have learned enormously from the questions my fellow asks, and from looking at my own institution with a fresh eye.